 I moved to Vancouver, B.C. in 1987 and began a post-doctoral internship at the British Columbia Children’s Hospital.
 I was then hired to work in the Neo-natal Follow-up Clinic where children born prematurely were assessed to monitor their development.
 In 1994, I took a position at St. Paul’s Hospital in the Eating Disorders Clinic.
 Later, I moved to a clinical position at BC Children’s Hospital where I worked in Child Psychiatry and in the Eating Disorders Program, providing assessment, as well as individual, group, and family therapy.
 During this time, I began a private practice providing individual counselling and psychotherapy for children, adolescents, adults, and couples.

 Since 2007, I have worked exclusively in my expanding practice and provide individual and couples therapy as well as psycho-educational assessments for learning disabilities with children, adolescents, and adults.
-I have offices in North Vancouver and in the Kerrisdale area of Vancouver.
-I currently treat a range of psychological issues including depression, anxiety, abuse, loss, eating disorders, parenting issues, relationship issues, stress, and work issues.
+My office is in Vancouver where I currently treat a range of psychological issues including depression, anxiety, abuse, loss, eating disorders, parenting issues, relationship issues, stress, and work issues.

 College of Psychologist of British Columbia

 British Columbia Psychological Association

 My role as an individual psychotherapist is to facilitate and guide personal growth and well-being.
 My work with clients includes helping them develop self awareness and self understanding, learn new abilities and strategies, build more satisfying and fulfilling lives, or to recover or heal from detrimental past experiences.
 No one kind of treatment is suitable for all.
 I tailor the approach to the individual and to their goals.
 My approaches to individual therapy include: